cloudnativeessentials/dra-tutorial/README.md

 ### Create RBAC Authorization for the DRA Driver

-Before you deploy a DRA driver, create RBAC authorization for the DRA driver to control ResourceSlices, get Nodes, and get ResourceClaims.
+Before you deploy a DRA driver, create RBAC authorization for the DRA driver to control ResourceSlices, get Nodes, and get ResourceClaims. <br>

-Let's take a look at the ServiceAccount, ClusterRole, ClusterRoleBinding that binds the ClusterRole to the Service Account:
+Let's take a look at the ServiceAccount, ClusterRole, ClusterRoleBinding that binds the ClusterRole to the Service Account: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/rbac.yaml